‘Bold And The Beautiful’ Spoilers: Sally Sinks Her Claws In Liam Now That Marriage Is Shaky With Steffy

 It turns out this friendship is the lifeline that Liam will hold on to as his relationship with his dad and his wife begins to flounder.
-Steffy (Jacqueline MacInnes Wood) professes to understand Liam’s point of view that his dad went too far by setting he Spectra building alight, but in reality it’s plain to see that she is on Bill’s (Don Diamont) side.
+Steffy (Jacqueline MacInnes Wood) professes to understand Liam’s point of view that his dad went too far by setting he Spectra building alight, but in reality, it’s plain to see that she is on Bill’s (Don Diamont) side.
 She feels sorry for him now that he has been caught.
 Bill will take advantage of Steffy’s sympathy and use this as another angle against his son.
 However, Bold and the Beautiful spoilers reveal that Liam will not be deterred from the fact that his dad is a corporate bully and tries to manipulate every situation so that he can gain from it.

 .@Don_Diamont and @CliftonsNotes are LIVE on Facebook!
 Tune in here: https://t.co/Pdzr031DFS pic.twitter.com/BZ9MF7fvFk